fenago/ml-scikit-keras-tensorflow/labs/lab_8.md

 communicate your conclusions to people who are not data scientists---in particular, decision makers who will use your results.

-In this chapter we will discuss the curse of dimensionality and get a sense of what goes on in high-dimensional space.
+In this lab we will discuss the curse of dimensionality and get a sense of what goes on in high-dimensional space.
 Then, we will consider the two main approaches to dimensionality reduction (projection and Manifold Learning), and we will go through three of the most popular